AnfernyQiu/P1-Portfolio-site/readme.md

 This is my project1:portfolio.
-The project is still under construction.
+The project is finished.
+Looking forwad to some feedback.